 Pretrial Services

-The Orange County Pretrial Services program works with people who have been detained and are awaiting a first appearance with a judge.
+The Orange County Pretrial Services program works with people who have been detained and are awaiting a first appearance with a judge and those for whom the court has ordered pretrial supervision.

-The Pretrial Services Director collects information from the accused, the courts, and others with the goal of making that first appearance with the court as meaningful as possible by communicating to the judge all the information needed to make a proper pretrial decision that balances the rights of the accused with the need for community safety.
+The Pretrial Services staff collect information from the accused, the courts, and others, with the goal of making the first appearance with a judge as meaningful as possible by sharing all of the information needed to make an informed pretrial decision that balances the rights of the accused with the need for community safety.

 Pretrial Services seeks to minimize unnecessary detention by supervising people who are likely to appear for future court dates and do not pose a serious risk to the community.
 This work results in reduced rates of incarceration, less disparities based on an individual’s race or financial resources, and reduced costs for the County.
-Most significantly, individuals who remain in the community pretrial are able to maintain employment, remain with family, access treatment, maintain stable housing, aid in their own defense, assert their innocence, and mitigate the severity of any active prison term that may be imposed at sentencing.
+Most significantly, individuals who remain in the community pretrial are able to maintain employment, remain with family, maintain stable housing, access treatment, and aid in their own defense.

-Pretrial Services also administers a weekly Strike Order docket, which allows people who have failed to appear for past court dates an opportunity to explain their absence, reschedule those dates, and avoid being arrested and possibly jailed.
-People miss court for many reasons like illness, car trouble, simultaneous court dates or incarceration in another jurisdiction, or simply not being aware of a court date.
-The consequences of missing court can include the imposition of additional fines, fees, and possible incarceration.
-Strike Order review seeks to correct that imbalance.
+Pretrial Services also administers a weekly Strike Order docket, which gives people who have failed to appear for past court dates an opportunity to explain their absence, reschedule those dates, and avoid being arrested and possibly jailed or charged additional fines and fees.

-The mission of Pretrial Services is to share information between the accused, the jail, the court, and the attorney in order to help communication across the system; to provide information to assist in informed pretrial release decision-making; to supervise individuals placed on pre-trial release; and to help individuals with resources including access to behavioral health services, social services, treatment, and/or connection to family members.
+The mission of Pretrial Services is to share information between the accused, the jail, the court, and the attorney to help communication across the system; to provide information to assist in informed pretrial release decision-making; to supervise individuals placed on pretrial release; and to help individuals access resources such as behavioral health services, social services, treatment, and/or connection to family members.

 Upon release and while awaiting trial, Pretrial Services will supervise and monitor compliance with all Pretrial Release conditions.
-Four levels of supervision (Administrative, Levels I, II and III) are available to the Court, and court reminders and graduated amounts of contact with Pretrial Services are required for each level.
+Three levels of supervision (Levels 2-4) are available to the judge, and court reminders and increasing contact with Pretrial Services are required for each level.

 First Appearance Hearings